 Choosing the Right Size Fridge

 When measuring, take into account the fact that refrigerators need adequate airflow to function properly.
-A fridge that's crammed up against a wall will get hot and have to work much harder.
+A fridge that's shoved up against a wall will get hot and have to work much harder.
 Make sure your new appliance will have at least 1 inch of clearance at the back and on both sides.
 You'll also need to leave room for the refrigerator door to open.

 Storage Space Considerations